Johnny Moss

-Johnny Moss (May 14, 1907 – December 16, 1995) was a gambler and professional poker player.
+John Moss (May 14, 1907 – December 16, 1995) was an American gambler and professional poker player.
 He was the first winner of the World Series of Poker (WSOP) Main Event, at the time a cash game event in which he was awarded the title by the vote of his peers in 1970.
 He also twice won the current tournament format of the WSOP Main Event in 1971 and 1974.
 He was one of the charter inductees into the Poker Hall of Fame in 1979.

 Early years

 Moss was born on May 14, 1907, in Marshall, Texas and grew up in Dallas, Texas, which was where he learned how to gamble as a young boy.
 A group of cheaters taught him how to cheat in games, but Moss put this knowledge to good use.
 As a teenager, he was hired by a local saloon to watch over games and make sure they were played fairly.
 While he was keeping games safe from cheaters, he was learning the strategy behind playing poker.